-Dr. Agarwal at Agave Pediatrics has performed thousands of tie release procedures for tongue (lingual frenectomy) and lip (labial frenectomy) over the years.
-On the day of the procedure, Dr Agarwal will assess the child once again and discuss the procedure and its possible complications with you.
+Dr. Agarwal at Agave Pediatrics has performed thousands of tie release procedures for tongue (lingual frenectomy) and lip (labial frenectomy) ties over the years.
+On the day of the procedure, Dr. Agarwal will assess the child once again and discuss the procedure and any possible complications with you.
 The procedure involves little to no pain for the child and has improved feeding and speech for many children.

-A cool laser is used to release and cauterize the tissue under the tongue or lip.
-As the tissue is being released, it is continually checked for any bleeding & appropriate range of motion such as lift & extension.
+● A laser is used to release and cauterize the tissue under the tongue or lip.
+As the tissue is being released, it is continually checked for any bleeding, as well as for appropriate range of motion such as lift and extension.

 After the Procedure

 Immediately after the procedure, our staff IBCLC will guide you to a Lactation Room and assist you in latching your baby.
 If you are working with a lactation consultant, you will be referred back to your IBCLC for follow-up approximately 3 to 5 days post- procedure.

 You will be encouraged to complete a full feeding while in the office so that both mom and baby are as comfortable as possible for the trip home.